Overview

 Submissions are evaluated using standard trajectory prediction metrics:

-• Average Displacement Error (ADE): Mean L2 distance between predicted and ground-truth positions across all time steps.
+• Average Displacement Error (ADE): Mean L2 distance between predicted and ground-truth positions across all 12 predicted timesteps.

-• Final Displacement Error (FDE): L2 distance between predicted and ground-truth positions at the final time step.
+• Final Displacement Error (FDE): L2 distance between predicted and ground-truth positions at the final timestep, 6 seconds into the future.

-• Instruction Conditioning Gain (Delta ADE): Improvement in ADE relative to a history-only baseline, measuring the benefit of incorporating language instructions.
+• Instruction Conditioning Gain (ΔADE): Improvement in ADE relative to the history-only baseline, measuring the benefit of incorporating language instructions.

 The Instruction Conditioning Gain is computed as:

-Positive Delta ADE indicates language improves trajectory prediction relative to the history-only baseline.
+Positive ΔADE indicates language improves trajectory prediction relative to the history-only baseline.

 Evaluation Tracks